A Computational Method for Solving the Stochastic Joint Replenishment Problem in High Dimensions: The HJB Equation and an Equivalent Stochastic Identity

 {{\bf Stochastic identity.} We now present the equivalent probabilistic representation of the value function $V$.
 Fix a reference policy $U(\cdot)$. {Then, for any $T>0$ and $\tilde{X}(0)=x\in\R^d$, $V(x)$ can be formally characterized as follows: }

 { The right-hand side of Eq.~\eqref{eq:keyidentityprop} defines {a} stochastic target problem, which, roughly speaking, is a control problem that aims to steer the system state so as to hit a target set at the terminal time $T$.
-The connection between impulse control and stochastic target problems was first established in \cite{bouchard2009stochastic}, for the case of discrete jump sizes. \cite{kharroubi2010backward} later extended this connection for more general impulse control problems.
-We do not attempt a rigorous justification of the stochastic identity \eqref{eq:keyidentityprop} in this paper; instead, we provide a formal derivation in Appendix~\ref{app:A}. } }
+The connection between impulse control and stochastic target problems was first established in \cite{bouchard2009stochastic}, for the case of discrete jump sizes. \cite{kharroubi2010backward} later extended this connection for more general impulse control problems. {For some intuition on the stochastic identity \eqref{eq:keyidentityprop}, note that {under suitable integrability conditions,} the almost-sure inequality implies that $V(x)$ satisfies

+The right-hand side is the expected discounted cost under a policy that follows the reference policy on $[0,T]$ and acts optimally from time $T$ onwards.
+Since $V(x)$ is the optimal cost over all policies, any such policy must cost at least $V(x)$.
+The surprising part is the exact characterization of $V(x)$ as the largest value for which the almost-sure inequality holds; we provide a more substantive formal derivation in Appendix~\ref{app:A}.}